HomeTrends › Technology & AI

 Audit your POS historical data (week 1)

 Extract a minimum of 90 days of gross sales by item, broken down by day and shift.
 If your POS doesn't have direct export, find one that does — that's the first change.
 With less than 90 days the model lacks enough signal to separate trend from noise.
 Diego F. Parra recommends 180 days if you've already been through a recent peak season.
-Without clean data, any forecast — manual or algorithmic — is guesswork.
+Without clean data, any forecast — manual or algorithmic — is guesswork, and food cost becomes a number you discover at month-end instead of managing in real time.

 Configure the events calendar and external variables (week 2)

 Load into the system your local calendar: national holidays, sports events within 5 km of your location, bi-weekly and end-of-month pay dates (which move average ticket in fast food by 12-18%), and historical weather patterns if your city has marked rain seasonality.
 Every variable you omit is an error point you pay for later.
-This step takes 4-6 hours the first time, but it's an asset that updates itself for the rest of the year.
+This step takes 4-6 hours the first time, but it's an asset that updates itself for the rest of the year and also feeds your weekly sales analysis.

 Run the first forecast and calibrate against actual results (weeks 3-4)